fieldtrip/website/tutorial/epilepsy.md

     hdr = ft_fetch_header(data);

-    % then append the source hdr and data to the channel hdr and data. nsources = 10;  % for simplicity here we just append the top 10 source timeseries. for i = 1:nsources,
+    % then append the source hdr and data to the channel hdr and data. nsources = 10;  % for simplicity here we just append the top 10 source time series. for i = 1:nsources,
         dat(size(dat,1)+1,:)= source.avg.mom{peaks(i),:}*10e5; %see comment below about scaling hdr.label{end+1}= ['S' num2str(i)];